BLACK LIVES MATTER

 As you do this work remember your yoga practice, your fitness classes.
 There will be discomfort.
 There may be pain.
 There may be tears.
 There may be tension and stress.
 But hopefully there will be release, there will be change.
 We will not change our (harmful, ill) habits without adjustments and added pressure.
 This matters.
 This is yoga: union, yoking, unifying.
 May you be open.
 May you be strong.
 May you be connected.

 Sign a Petition to Demand Justice for Black People who have been murdered.
 It's that straight forward.
 Read the petitions to familiarize yourself with these cases.

-Breonna Taylor's killers are still free and two are still working as police.
+Breonna Taylor' still has not had justice.
 Elijah McClain liked to play his violin for cats in the shelter.

 REGISTER TO VOTE

 2) Check your voter registration / register to vote for the first time.